Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

   pip install -e .
   ```
   After this, you will be able to invoke `import accessory` or `import SPHINX` without the restriction of working directory.
++ For SPHINX-MoE, [megablocks](https://github.com/stanford-futuredata/megablocks/) and [stk](https://github.com/stanford-futuredata/stk) should be additionally installed according their the official guides.
 + To enable the segmentation ability shown in our official demo, SAM is also needed:
     ``` bash
     pip install git+https://github.com/facebookresearch/segment-anything.git